 The data on new building permits seasonally adjustment and working day adjustment are transmitted to Eurostat quarterly.

 Raw data are corrected for seasonal effects using TRAMO-SEATS method with Jdemetra+ Ver.
 2.2.2.
 Seasonal adjustment series are estimated for eleven times series, except for Residences for communities (F_CC113).
 Seasonal adjustment models completely reviewed every year, when the latest data for the whole year are available.
 Also, with review of models we are using benchmarking and balancing techniques that makes the quarterly data to be consistent with the annual working days adjusted data.
 After updating the models, the changed year and three years back are benchmarked.
-In mostly time series data were logarithmic and almost all models are multiplicative.
+In mostly time series data were logarithmic and almost all models are additive.
 Calendar influence is being used, because Lithuania has quite a number of days off.
+Also the whole time series were seasonally adjusted, because most of times series does not have structural break.
 Before the models were updated, ARIMA model were automatically selected and outliers were distinguished.
+And most of times series were seasonally adjusted by using direct approach.
 Based on the results and trend obtained, the models were reviewed again and these settings were often adjusted manually.